yippeyay/texas-death-row/README.md

-#This code is to scrape the Texas execution website.
+#This scrapes the Texas execution website.
 It will email when there is a change to the website.